fmeringdal/nettu-scheduler/README.md

 ## Todos

 - what needs to be done to make nettu marketplace work with this ?
-    - define calendar that should be used for defining availibility
+    - service module with crud for its general info
+    - update users on service
+    - get booking slots for service
 - protect create account
+- account admin routes
   - create user
-- Look more into this: https://developer.makeplans.net/#services
-- frontend for booking
-  - admin portal for external application
-  - callback for connecting to google calendar and outlook calendar
-  - company page or calendar page?
+  - create calendar
+- reminders with webhook calls

 ## Backlog

 - smarter mongodb schema
 - More api tests for [calendarevent, booking]
-- reminders
 - error handling: https://auth0.com/blog/build-an-api-in-rust-with-jwt-authentication-using-actix-web/
+- frontend for booking

 ## Need to have a data model that will support google and outlook calendars in the future
 - oauth2.0 flow with redirect to our frontend customized with account logo
+- How to specify google and outlook calendar ids ?
+  - on calendar level you can replicate to a selected google calendar id and outlook calendar id
+  - on resource level you can specify google calendar ids and outlook calendar ids

 ## Defining services, resources and availibility
+- booking objects will not be created
 - service is a bookable entity
-- resource is a user registered on the service
+- users can be registered on the service
-- where are bookings created ?
-Webhook or kafka or something ?
-- when a user is connected to a service they will get a booking calendar assigned to them if not already exists where all accepted bookings for them will be created
+- events to listen to.
+Webhook or kafka or something ? where all accepted bookings for them will be created
-- how to handle booking requests ? data model in nettu marketplace (because of users), how to get booking times etc ?
-Also read makeplans
+- how to handle booking requests ?

 account:
   alloweduseractions